-Protecting Your Rights under the Americans with Disabilities Act in Florida, Colorado, Illinois & New Mexico
+Protecting Your Rights under the Americans with Disabilities Act in Florida, Colorado, Illinois, New Mexico & New York

 The Americans with Disabilities Act (ADA), passed in 1990, protects disabled individuals from discrimination in all aspects of public life, including in the consumer marketplace.
 In other words, businesses of all types and sizes, ranging from mom-and-pop shops to national and international corporations, are prohibited from discriminating against any individual, employee or consumer, on the basis of disability.

 The Fort Lauderdale ADA compliance attorneys at USA Employment Lawyers can assist you if your rights have been violated.
-We represent clients throughout Florida, as well as those in Colorado, Illinois, and New Mexico.
+We represent clients throughout Florida, as well as those in Colorado, Illinois, New Mexico & New York.